How to Become a Surgeon

 Steps to Become a Surgeon

-We’ll cover all the prerequisites to become a surgeon, simplified first.
+We’ll cover all the prerequisites to a career as a surgeon, simplified first.
 Read on to learn more in-depth about each step!

 1. High School